 The Artist as Entrepreneur

-On creating a creative life in
+On creating a creative life in the twenty-first century.

 This winter Full Bleed invited four speakers to critique the convergence of entrepreneurialism and the arts.
 Inspired by a recent essay on the topic by William Deresiewicz for The Atlantic, and by the efforts of art schools to encourage entrepreneurialism among their students, we hosted the roundtable discussion on February 9 at the Maryland Institute College of Art.
 The event featured Deresiewicz, who is at work on a book on the condition of the arts and artists in the twenty-first-century economy, as well as Lewis Hyde, author The Gift and Trickster Makes This World, among other titles.
 We also invited the artist Paul Rucker and Stacey Salazar, a scholar of art education.
 The panelists addressed the difficult and changing relationship between art-making and commerce.
 What follows are excerpts from each panelist's remarks.